Pacific Northwest University of Health Sciences (PNWU)

 STUDENT COMPLAINTS OF PROGRAM INTEGRITY

-Complaints regarding program integrity must be submitted in writing to the dean.
+Complaints regarding program integrity must be submitted in writing to the associate dean of Student Affairs.
 PNWU will maintain records of the receipt, adjudication, and resolution of written complaints.
 If resolution of the complaint is not achieved, a complaint regarding program integrity may be filed with the appropriate state agency.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit http://www.wsac.wa.gov/student-complaints for information regarding the WSAC complaint process.